Benji Joya

-Héctor Benjamín "Benji" Joya Jiménez (born September 22, 1993) is an American professional soccer player who plays as a midfielder.
+Héctor Benjamín "Benji" Joya Jiménez (born September 22, 1993) is an American former professional soccer player who played as a midfielder.

 Club career

 Santos Laguna

 Joya, who is of Mexican descent grew up in the Bay Area of California, played in the USSF Development Academy for De Anza Force.
 In early 2012, he joined Santos Laguna's organization.
 He began playing during the 2012 Clausura with the club's U-20 team.
 In September 2012, the midfielder made his first team debut in a Liga MX match.

 Chicago Fire

 Joya was loaned to Chicago Fire with an option to buy ahead of the 2014 MLS season.
 In the 2014 season opener, he made his MLS debut as a 63rd-minute substitute with his side was down 2–0.
 Seconds after making his way onto the field, a shot deflected by the Chivas USA keeper landed in front of him.
 He scored a left-footed shot inside the six yard box to put the Fire on the board, making it 2–1.
 That was Joya's first MLS touch and only league goal of the season.